mcs07/cdeweb/cdeweb/docs/cli.md

 where `path` is the path to an input file in HTML, XML or PDF format.
 This will output a list of document elements.

+##  Tokenization

+The first stage in the natural language processing pipeline is tokenization.
+First, text is split on sentence boundaries.
+To run the sentence tokenizer on a document, run:

+    cde tokenize sentences <path>

+This will output each sentence on a new line.

+Each sentence is then split into individual word tokens.
+To do this, run:

+    cde tokenize words <path>